Hohtälli

 The Hohtälli is a mountain of the Swiss Pennine Alps, located southeast of Zermatt in the canton of Valais.
 It lies on the range that separates the Findel Glacier from the Gorner Glacier, between the Gornergrat and the Stockhorn.
 Its summit has an elevation of 3275 m and includes a cable car station.
 The Hohtälli is part of a ski area and features several ski runs leading down the mountain.
+There are Cable Car connections here to Gant and a limited service Cable Car to Rote Nase.